HardikMochi/Assignment/README.md

 4. this model is performed very well on the unseen data and give the best result.
 5. we can deploy this model on cloud platform like AWS and Microsoft Azure because this model is light weight model unlike Bert model ,take very less time to resplond and performed very well on the noisy data.

-We are building a system that can extract topics from an article and ranking of the documents according to relevance to the query.

 ## Tabel of contents
 1. [ File Descriptions ](#File_Description)